gnmango/doc_en/Applied Creation Guide/Hunting Monsters and Acquiring Items/Writing an Inventory UI Script.md

     * InventoryItemRemovedEvent
     * InventoryItemModifiedEvent
     <br>
-5. In the previous guide [Writing an Inventory Script](/docs?postId=942{"target":"_self"}), you wrote the **LiteInventory** script.
+5. In the previous guide [Writing an Inventory Script], you wrote the **LiteInventory** script.
 In this script, when a character connects to the game, if there is item information saved in the DB, it is set to be passed to the inventory UI through the `OnInventoryInitialized` event.
 <br>
 In the **UIInventory** script, we will add the `OnInventoryInitialized` event to the event handler to receive this information.
 Set the event broadcaster at the top of the handler to **localplayer**.
 To show the items you have in the UI, write as below.